Wildlife Trust of South and West Wales: Coverage

 WTSWW work in the Vice-counties of Glamorgan, Carmarthenshire, Pembrokeshire, Cardiganshire and Brecknockshire.
 The suite of reserves includes the Melincwrt waterfalls (near Neath), Coed y Bwl (daffodil woods near Cardiff), Teifi Marshes (near Cardigan, including the Welsh Wildlife Centre, which has a cafe and shop, and is on the Cardigan-Cilgerran Offshoot trail of the Pembrokeshire Coast Path), Castle Woods in Llandeilo (with castle), and the islands of Skomer and Skokholm.

-Objectives

-The Wildlife Trust of South and West Wales is a membership organisation with charitable status.
-It states an objective to build an environment "rich in wildlife for everyone” by “rebuilding biodiversity and engage people with their environment”.
-The trust is works with volunteers and communities to protect habitats and species.
-Their work includes reviewing planning applications, managing over 80 reserves, and providing advice to a wide variety of groups.

-The objectives of the Wildlife Trust of South and West Wales are:

-To stand up for wildlife and the environment;

-To create and enhance wildlife havens;

-To inspire people about the natural world;